bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Chicken Texas (sillyish but also accurate)

 Texas Transfers are a commonly played convention where 4D shows hearts and 4H shows spades.
 Sometimes, if we're worried that partner may not understand that 4H shows spades, we might bid 4S ourselves.
 So 4D shows hearts, 4H shows spades but we're chicken, so we bid 4S.

+## On the subject of bridge scores
+### Kiss of Death
+A bridge score of 200.
+At matchpoints, +200 is often a top/-200 is a bottom.

+### Sticks and Wheels
+A score of 1100.
+Two sticks, two wheels.

+### Going for a number, a telephone number
+A large penalty.
+I suspect the etymology is because 800 is a telephone number.
+Edit: piggrass informs me that telephone numbers used to be four digits!

+### Top
+A very good matchpoint score.
+Taken literally, it means 100%, but often is used as hyperbole/approximation.
+To emphasize a full 100%, people often use an adjective along with top.
+A cold top, a complete top, tippy top, etc.

 ## On the subject of written notation
 ### Suit Order